googleapis/google-cloud-java/google-cloud-clients/google-cloud-texttospeech/README.md

 See the [Authentication](https://github.com/GoogleCloudPlatform/google-cloud-java#authentication) section in the base directory's README.

-About Google Cloud Text-to-Speech
+About Cloud Text-to-Speech
 ----------------------------

-Google [Text-to-Speech API][cloud-texttospeech] enables easy integration of Google text recognition technologies into developer applications.
-Send text and receive synthesized audio output from the Text-to-Speech API service.
+[Cloud Text-to-Speech API][cloud-texttospeech] enables easy integration of Google text recognition technologies into developer applications.
+Send text and receive synthesized audio output from the Cloud Text-to-Speech API service.

-See the [Text-to-Speech client library docs][texttospeech-client-lib-docs] to learn how to use this Text-to-Speech API Client Library.
+See the [Cloud Text-to-Speech client library docs][texttospeech-client-lib-docs] to learn how to use this Cloud Text-to-Speech API Client Library.

 Getting Started
 ---------------
 #### Prerequisites
-You will need a [Google Developers Console](https://console.developers.google.com/) project with the Text-to-Speech API enabled.
+You will need a [Google Developers Console](https://console.developers.google.com/) project with the Cloud Text-to-Speech API enabled.
 [Follow these instructions](https://cloud.google.com/docs/authentication#preparation) to get your project set up.
 You will also need to set up the local development environment by [installing the Google Cloud SDK](https://cloud.google.com/sdk/) and running the following commands in command line: `gcloud auth login` and `gcloud config set project [YOUR PROJECT ID]`.

 #### Installation and setup
 You'll need to obtain the `google-cloud-texttospeech` library.
 See the [Quickstart](#quickstart) section to add `google-cloud-texttospeech` as a dependency in your code.